leader2345/McDonald-Expenditure-/README.md

 * Quarterly Periods
 * Years

-Then, I'll insert them back into the dataframe and drop the **Date** attribute.
+Then, I'll insert them back into the dataframe and drop the "Date" attribute.

 First, I'll get the Date attribute.